Dowell-Lab/srworkshop/projectA/day07/gata1/01_load_qc_metadata.md

 These are reasonable starting values, **not laws of nature** — you chose them by looking at the violins in Step 3.
 The template wraps this in an `lapply`; you write the `subset(...)` call inside.
-Everything after it (re-merging the filtered objects and writing `gata1_qc_summary.csv`, which reports how many cells each sample kept) is written for you.
+Everything after it (re-merging the filtered objects and printing a QC summary table that reports how many cells each sample kept) is written for you.
+The summary is printed to the console; the `write.csv` line that would save it to `gata1_qc_summary.csv` is commented out — uncomment it if you want the file.

 **Your task:** Complete **Step 4a** in the template.